yishuen/dsc-2-21-13-conjugate-prior-nyc-career-ds-102218/README.md

 For each sampling distribution, assume we have data $x1, x2, …, xn$

-- If the sampling distribution for x is binomial(m, p) with m known, and the prior distribution is beta(α, β), the posterior distribution for p is $beta(α + Σxi, β + mn – Σxi)$.
+- If the sampling distribution for x is binomial(m, p) with m known, and the prior distribution is beta(α, β), the posterior distribution for p is $beta(α + Σxi, β + mn – Σx_i)$.
 The Bernoulli is the special case of the binomial with m = 1.

 - If the sampling distribution for x is negative binomial(r, p) with r known, and the prior distribution is beta(α, β), the posterior distribution for p is $beta(α + nr, β + Σxi)$.
 The geometric is the special case of the negative binomial with r = 1.